shamanneo/scannetpp/README.md

     --load_mesh
 ```

-This will load the camera poses and the mesh for the specified scene ID and visualize them using Open3D as the following example:
+This will load the camera poses and the mesh for the specified scene ID and visualize them using Open3D, as shown below:

 ![visualization](assets/viewer_example1.png)

 ## Running
-To run 3DGS on a scene in ScanNet++ dataset, you can use the following command:
+To train 3DGS on a scene from the ScanNet++ dataset, run:

 ```sh
 python train.py \